“Could I be pregnant?”

 A missed period is one of the most common and noticeable symptoms of pregnancy.
 If you miss your period soon after having sex, there’s always a possibility you could be pregnant.
 This is true even if you have a light or irregular period.
 If you aren’t sure whether your period is late or not, you should take a pregnancy test just to be safe.

-Another common symptom of pregnancy is spotting and cramping.
 These symptoms are caused by the implantation of the embryo into your uterus.
 Implantation often leads to feelings of discomfort, followed by spotting or light bleeding.
-However, these symptoms are easy to mistake for period cramps, so pay attention to other symptoms and take a pregnancy test to be sure.

 A few weeks into your pregnancy you’ll often notice your breasts are getting swollen or more sensitive to touch, even to the point of soreness.
 These are classic symptoms of pregnancy triggered by the hormonal changes in your body.

-Along with muscle pain, many women also report feeling headaches during the early stages of their pregnancies.
 This is usually due to changes in blood circulation, elevated hormone levels, and dehydration.
 One thing to remember: If you think you could be pregnant, avoid taking NSAIDs like Advil, Aleve or Aspirin for headaches or other pain- they can harm the developing fetus.
-Use Tylenol (acetaminophen) instead.
+Use Tylenol (acetaminophen) instead and stay well hydrated.

 When you become pregnant your blood circulation speeds up to supply enough oxygen and resources to the growing fetus.
 Your body also needs to naturally process more waste.
 These factors lead to an increased need to urinate for many women.
 It’s also natural to increase your fluid intake during pregnancy, which again leads to more frequent urination.

-Along with physical symptoms like nausea and weakness, pregnancy hormones can also cause mental symptoms.
-One of the most common is changes in mood, which often happen rapidly and without warning.
+Increased changes in your mood can happen rapidly and without warning when you’re pregnant.
 If you notice yourself becoming inexplicably sad, irrationally angry, or overly amused without warning, you should probably schedule a pregnancy test.

 10. Nasal Congestion